 Signs Your Refrigerator/Freezer May Need a Temperature Adjustment

-The only way to confirm your refrigerator and freezer are at safe temperatures is to use an appliance thermometer.
-Some new refrigerators have digital thermometers built in on the inside.
-If yours doesn’t have one, you can buy a separate refrigerator thermometer at most grocery and home goods stores.
+The best way to ensure your appliance is at a safe temperature is to use an appliance thermometer.
+While some newer refrigerators have built-in digital temperature displays, many do not.
+If yours doesn’t, you can purchase an inexpensive refrigerator thermometer at most grocery or home goods stores.

-Place the thermometer away from heating or cooling vents on a middle shelf.
-Avoid setting it directly next to food packages.
-Let it sit undisturbed for five to eight hours to allow the temperature reading to stabilize.
+• Let it sit undisturbed for five to eight hours to allow the reading to stabilize.

 I recommend you check your refrigerator/freezer temperatures twice a year and after major power outages have occurred.

-• Vacuum coils every six months to improve efficiency
+Vacuum condenser coils every six months – This improves efficiency and prevents overheating.

 How Refrigerators and Freezers Work to Keep Food Safe